AdaCore/spark2014/docs/lrm/source/names-and-expressions.rst

    * inside an assertion.

-   [This restriction is meant to prevent storage leaks, together with the rules on owning access objects, see section :ref:`Access Types`.
+   [This restriction is meant to prevent storage leaks, together with the rules on access objects, see section :ref:`Access Types`.
 Note that allocators or calls to allocating functions inside assertions are allowed, but should be reported by the analysis tool as leading to a memory leak.
 In practice, such memory leaks cannot happen if the corresponding assertions